akkaladevivineethkumar/Sale_Assist_Assignment/README.md

 # TANN TRIM

 ## Project Overview
 TANN TRIM is a web application designed to showcase a curated collection of bags and accessories.
 The project comprises several components built with React, offering a user-friendly interface for browsing through the product catalog.
-The main components include a header section (`Header`), a product details section (`ProductDetails`), and a product slider component (`ProductsSlider`).
+The main components include a header section (`Header`), a product details section (`ProductDetails`), a product slider component (`ProductsSlider`), and individual category pages (`Bags`, `Travel`, `Accessories`, `Gifting`, `Jewelry`).
 Users can explore various products, view their details, and enjoy a seamless browsing experience.

 ## Technologies Used
 - **React**: A JavaScript library for building interactive user interfaces.